-The Working Life Prize will be awarded for the last time this year.
-The theme of 2017’s open call is willpower.
+The Working Life Prize was awarded for the last time this year.
+The theme of 2017’s open call was willpower.
 The experiences of the nine finalists have been collected to form a series of examples for reforming working life.

 WHAT IS IT ABOUT?

 The Finnish Working Life Prize aims to rouse work communities into looking at and developing their operations through inspiring examples.
 Persistent efforts to improve well-being at work increases productivity, improves the quality of products and services, and reduces the number of sickness-related absences in workplaces.